 On the other hand, some universities offer a bridge course which will extend your degree by a year.
 The extended studies programmes often allow for a lower entry requirement and being a part of the programme will mean that you will complete your degree a year later than a degree would regularly take, but don’t let this scare you!
 Extended studies programmes merely extend your studies, meaning your subjects are split up so that you have a lighter workload, and more time to pass each subject.

-Keep in mind that some universities only offer the extended degree programme for certain degrees.
+Keep in mind that some universities only offer an extended degree programme for certain degrees.

 What are my options?